mikezucc/augmented-reality-fighter-pygame/README.md

 q -> this is the reference plane that we determine the pose from ptMatrix -> the final transformation, to transform the game frame to fit in the projected frame

+Check out the screens in the topmost folder ;]

 enjoy!